 Then they noticed the infections weren’t lowering despite that lockdown.
 This is now, only six days after the new variant was identified, which doubled the sick within days:

 Cooped inside I’ve spent the entire day watching youtube vids mindlessly, exhausting my algorithm (like a personal friend you can’t shake, perhaps I should give it a name, like Gilbert) so that it just stupidly chucks up the same offerings again and again.
 Then a movie for the evening -Interview With A Vampire -with J, who was a bit bored and texting throughout, until I’d conspicously clear my throat before a seminal section.
-The film is 2 hrs long, and quite wordy to stay true to Anne Rice’s cult book, but studded with exquisite scenes and images imprinting despite the understated nature of the work.
+The film is 2 hrs long, and quite wordy to stay true to Anne Rice’s cult book, but studded with exquisite scene and image imprinting despite the understated nature of the work.
 It shows director Neil Jordan as a true master of his craft, the enfant terrible back in the day fresh from introducing gender-bending to the IRA. -Funereal black horses emerging from the Parisian mist, the vampires afire clawing at a ruined abbey, the graveyard statue looking at her husband for a caught second, as he becomes the damned and the undead.

 This escapism is questionable, is it so far removed from the lalaland crazy outside?
 I doubt I will find the same haunting beauty of history being played out as the film so elegantly portrays, spanning three centuries in Gothic costumes, burning waterfronts and antebellum exorcism.
 It will instead be the queues and gaps under fluorescent lighting, the muffled coats and masks, the darkened, typically wet streets at this time of year.
 No Brad Pitt with long hair and wolfen eyes, a blonde, homicidal Tom Cruise or besotted Antonio Banderas to accompany me.
-But then nothing looked exotic back in their day either, to those contemporaneous eyes even in New Orleans, back when it was French and (d)ripping with Spanish moss and bodices.
+But then nothing looked exotic back in their day either, to those contemporaneous eyes even in New Orleans, Francophone and (d)ripping with Spanish moss and bodices.
 They likely moaned about the mud and stench, and you know, fleas, rats, smallpox.

 Anyhoo, this is no cinematographer’s play, it’s real life and shopping.
 Maybe some basket banging with grannies over the last banana, which I can imagine I’ll swing to In the Hall of the Mountain King, or Rule Britannia.
 Time to grab the coat, and just fucking brave it.
 Bring it on, it’s like history innit.